orxfun/orx-parallel/README.md

 [![orx-parallel crate](https://img.shields.io/crates/v/orx-parallel.svg)](https://crates.io/crates/orx-parallel)
 [![orx-parallel documentation](https://docs.rs/orx-parallel/badge.svg)](https://docs.rs/orx-parallel)

-A performant and configurable parallel computing library for computations defined as composition of iterator methods.
+A performant and configurable parallel computing library for computations defined as compositions of iterator methods.

 ## Parallel Computation by Iterators

 Parallel computation is achieved conveniently by the parallel iterator trait [`Par`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.Par.html).
-This allows for changing sequential code that is defined as a composition of functions through iterators into its counterpart by adding one word: `par` or `into_par`.
+This allows for changing sequential code that is defined as a composition of functions through iterators into its parallel counterpart by adding one word: `par` or `into_par`.

 ```rust
 use orx_parallel::*;